Rochanda Hiligh-Thomas

 rochanda.hiligh-thomas@aje-dc.org

 Ms. Hiligh-Thomas is a native of D.C., the proud mother of four children, one of whom had an IEP, and is active in her local community.
 She has served on various committees and working groups in the DC public school system.
 In 2020 she was re-appointed by Mayor Bowser to the State Advisory Panel for Special Education as a parent member, and she chairs the governance committee of a local public charter school.
 Also, she served on the steering committee of the DC Consortium of Legal Services Providers for nine years (2012 – 2021) and served as Co-Chair for 4 of those years (2015-2019).
 Ms. Hiligh-Thomas obtained her bachelor’s degree with honors from Tuskegee University and her law degree with honors from the District of Columbia School of Law.
-In 2017 she received the prestigious Jerrold Scoutt Prize from the DC Bar Foundation and the Advocate for Justice Award from the University of The District of Columbia David A. Clarke School of Law.
+In 2017 she received the prestigious Jerrold Scoutt Prize from the DC Bar Foundation and the Advocate for Justice Award from the University of The District of Columbia David A. Clarke School of Law; and in 2022, she was inducted into the UDC David A. Clarke School of Law Inaugural Alumni Hall of Fame.

 Maria Blaeuer